 Note that these instructions may vary depending on what type of wall panel you’re working with.
 Drywall panels, porcelain tile panels, artificial wood panels and other kinds of panels will all have substantially different requirements.
 For the most accurate information on repairing your manufactured home’s walls, consult the manufacturer.

 Interested in the latest tips for DIY manufactured home repair and maintenance?
-Follow our mobile home living resources for expert insights on subjects like how to approach a mobile home repair and how to winterize a mobile home.
+Follow our manufactured home living resources for expert insights on subjects like how to approach a mobile home repair and how to winterize a mobile home.